-Results Expected in Q1 2020 with a Planned NDA Submission in Q1 2021
+Results of Part B Expected in Q1 2020 with a Planned NDA Submission in Q1 2021

-NEWTON, Mass., Oct.
-28, 2019 (GLOBE NEWSWIRE) -- Acer Therapeutics Inc. (ACER), a pharmaceutical company focused on the acquisition, development and commercialization of therapies for serious rare and life-threatening diseases with significant unmet medical needs, today announced full enrollment of Part A in a pivotal trial evaluating bioavailability and bioequivalence of ACER-001 for the treatment of Urea Cycle Disorders (UCDs).
-The ACER-001 pivotal trial is designed to make use of the 505(b)(2) alternative pathway to approval established in the Hatch-Waxman Amendments to the Federal Food, Drug, and Cosmetic Act (FFDCA).
+NEWTON, Mass., Dec.
+16, 2019 (GLOBE NEWSWIRE) -- Acer Therapeutics Inc. (ACER), a pharmaceutical company focused on the acquisition, development, and commercialization of therapies for serious rare and life-threatening diseases with significant unmet medical needs, today announced full enrollment of Part B of its pivotal trial evaluating bioavailability and bioequivalence of ACER-001 (sodium phenylbutyrate) for the treatment of Urea Cycle Disorders (UCDs).
+Part B was initiated following successful completion of Part A and identification of an optimal ACER-001 formulation.
+Acer is developing ACER-001 under Section 505(b)(2) of the Federal Food, Drug and Cosmetic Act.

-The ACER-001 trial design consists of two parts.
-Part A is a single-center, single-blind, randomized, single-dose crossover trial designed to evaluate the relative bioavailability of three different oral suspension formulations of ACER-001 compared to BUPHENYL® in 20 healthy adult subjects.
-The goal of Part A of this study is to provide data to help identify the optimal formulation of ACER-001 for further evaluation in Part B. Part B will be a single-center, open-label, randomized, single-dose crossover trial to demonstrate bioequivalence of the optimal formulation of ACER-001 compared to BUPHENYL® in 36 healthy adult subjects.
+Results from Part A of the trial evaluated bioavailability of three different oral suspension formulations of ACER-001 compared to BUPHENYL® (sodium phenylbutyrate) in 20 healthy adult subjects.
+These data, along with results from a concurrent taste assessment trial evaluating palatability of the three formulations of ACER-001 compared to BUPHENYL®, informed Acer’s selection of the single, optimal formulation of ACER-001 for ongoing evaluation in Part B that will be taken through to potential commercialization.
+Part B of this trial is a single-center, single-blind, randomized, single-dose crossover study designed to demonstrate bioequivalence of ACER-001 compared to BUPHENYL® in 36 healthy adult subjects.

 About Section 505(b)(2)

-The Hatch-Waxman Amendments established Section 505(b)(2) of the FFDCA that provides an alternative pathway for submission of a New Drug Application (NDA), referred to as a 505(b)(2) application, when some or all of the safety and efficacy investigations relied on for approval were not conducted by or for the applicant and for which the applicant has not obtained a right of reference.
+The ACER-001 pivotal trial is designed to make use of the 505(b)(2) alternative pathway to approval established in the Hatch-Waxman Amendments to the Federal Food, Drug, and Cosmetic Act (FFDCA).
+The Hatch-Waxman Amendments established Section 505(b)(2) of the FFDCA that provides an alternative pathway for submission of an NDA, referred to as a 505(b)(2) application, when some or all of the safety and efficacy investigations relied on for approval were not conducted by or for the applicant and for which the applicant has not obtained a right of reference.
 The Hatch-Waxman Amendments also established market exclusivity to provide pharmaceutical products approved under Section 505(b)(2) with potential market exclusivity for three years from FDA approval.
-ACER-001 is being developed under Section 505(b)(2).

 UCDs are a group of disorders caused by genetic mutations that result in a deficiency in one of the six enzymes that catalyze the urea cycle, which can lead to an excess accumulation of ammonia in the bloodstream, a condition known as hyperammonemia.
 Acute hyperammonemia can cause lethargy, somnolence, coma, and multi-organ failure, while chronic hyperammonemia can lead to headaches, confusion, lethargy, failure to thrive, behavioral changes, and learning and cognitive deficits.
 Common symptoms of both acute and chronic hyperammonemia also include seizures and psychiatric symptoms1,2.

 The current treatment of UCDs consists of dietary management to limit ammonia production in conjunction with medications that provide alternative pathways for the removal of ammonia from the bloodstream.
 Some patients may also require individual branched-chain amino acid supplementation.
-Current medical treatments for UCDs include nitrogen scavengers RAVICTI® and BUPHENYL® in which the active pharmaceutical ingredients are glycerol phenylbutyrate and sodium phenylbutyrate (NaPB), respectively.
-According to a 2016 study by Shchelochkov et al., published in Molecular Genetics and Metabolism Reports, while nitrogen scavenging medications can be effective in helping to manage UCDs, non-compliance with treatment is common.
+Current medical treatments for UCDs include nitrogen scavengers RAVICTI® and BUPHENYL®, in which the active pharmaceutical ingredients are glycerol phenylbutyrate and sodium phenylbutyrate (NaPB), respectively.
+According to a 2016 study by Shchelochkov et al., published in Molecular Genetics and Metabolism Reports, while nitrogen scavenging medications can be effective in helping to manage ammonia levels in some patients with UCDs, non-compliance with treatment is common.
 Reasons given for non-compliance include the unpleasant taste associated with available medications, the frequency with which medication must be taken, the number of pills, and the high cost of the medication3.

-ACER-001 is a fully taste-masked, immediate-release proprietary formulation of sodium phenylbutyrate developed by Acer using a microencapsulation process, being developed for the treatment of various inborn errors of metabolism, including UCDs and Maple Syrup Urine Disease (MSUD).
+ACER-001 is a fully taste-masked, immediate-release proprietary formulation of sodium phenylbutyrate developed by Acer using a microencapsulation process and being developed for the treatment of various inborn errors of metabolism, including UCDs and Maple Syrup Urine Disease (MSUD).
 ACER-001 microparticles consist of a core center, a layer of active drug, and a taste-masking coating which dissolves in the stomach, allowing taste to be neutralized while still allowing for rapid systemic release.
 Acer is initially developing ACER-001 as a taste-masked, cost-effective alternative treatment for patients with UCDs.
 If the pivotal bioavailability and bioequivalence trial is successful, Acer plans to submit an NDA under Section 505(b)(2) for ACER-001 in UCDs in the first quarter of 2021.
 Acer also intends to develop ACER-001 for patients with Maple Syrup Urine Disease (MSUD) and has been granted orphan drug designation by the FDA in this indication.
-The most common side effects of BUPHENYL® include absent or irregular menstrual periods, decreased appetite, body odor and bad taste.

 About Acer Therapeutics Inc.